Is Editas Medicine Inc. (EDIT) a good stock to buy now?

 Editas Medicine Inc. (EDIT): Who are the competitors?

-The company’s main competitors (and peers) include Molecular Templates Inc. (MTEM) that is trading -34.00% down over the past 12 months.
-Short interest in the company’s stock has fallen -9.65% from the last report on Dec 30, 2020 to stand at a total of 9.89 million short shares sold with a short interest ratio of 2.8.
+The company’s main competitors (and peers) include Molecular Templates Inc. (MTEM) that is trading -30.40% down over the past 12 months.
+Short interest in the company’s stock has risen 3.46% from the last report on Jan 14, 2021 to stand at a total of 9.5 million short shares sold with a short interest ratio of 3.21.